pravega/pravega-samples/flink-connector-examples/README.md

-This example consists of two applications, a `WordCountWriter` that reads data from a network stream, transforms the data, and writes the data to a Pravega stream; and a `WordCountReader` that reads from a Pravega stream and prints the word counts summary.
+This example consists of two applications, a `WordCountWriter` that reads data from a network stream, transforms the data, and writes the data to a Pravega stream; and a `WordCountReader` that reads from a Pravega stream and prints the summary of word count.

 The application reads text from a socket, once every 5 seconds prints the distinct words and counts from the previous 5 seconds, and writes the word counts to a Pravega stream and prints